 You can view the flow of any particular message in your design.
 To do this, select a component in the Navigator and hover over any of its messages.

 You can also make a connection with a transform.
 Transforms allow you to connect components that do not share a common message.
 They do the job of converting message A to message B.

 A Flex Package must exist and contain a Transform definition for the two different messages you wish to connect.

 To connect with a transform:

-- First you'll need two objects on the stage (components, projects, inputs or outputs)
+- First you'll need two objects on the Design Stage (Components, Projects, Inputs or Outputs)

-- Click on the stage to add it
+- Click the Add Transform button, and click anywhere to add it